ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

     - `node-external-ip`: the public or external IP where the node also advertises itself and through which it offers its services.

-    - `node-taint`: a taint is a way used in Kubernetes to mark nodes and other objects with certain caracteristics.
+    - `node-taint`: a taint is a way used in Kubernetes to mark nodes and other objects with certain characteristics.
 In this case, with the `k3s-controlplane=true:NoExecute` taint applied, this node will only do control-plane work.
 Therefore, it won't run any normal workloads, not even deployments for embedded services like Traefik.

     - `log`: the K3s service logs by default in the `/var/log/daemon.log` and the `/var/log/syslog` files.
 Putting here another file path makes the K3s service to write its log lines there, which helps uncluttering your VM's other log files.